 Sorin Angel Capital, LLC became the Managing Member of Sorin Angel Capital Fund I, LLC, also formed in February 2013, and over the course of several months recruited ten (10) Members in order to make nine (9) investments over the next year.
 Sorin Angel Capital Fund II, LLC was formed in December 2013 and ultimately pooled eight (8) Members to make 12 investments in 11 companies between February 2014 and September 2015.

 Sorin Angel Capital Fund IV, LLC is the fourth in a series of Funds managed by Sorin Angel Capital, LLC.
 Like the previous Funds, this Fund is set up as a limited liability company where investors become Members with a share of units based on the pro-rata amount invested, independent of when the investment is actually made.
-Fund VI has twelve (12) Members and has a goal of making ten (10) to thirteen (13) separate minority investments in equity or convertible notes for seed stage companies that fall within the Fund’s investment philosophy.
-It is anticipated that these investments will be made over the next two (2) years with the goal that they will all exit within three (3) to seven (7) years.
+Fund VI has twelve (12) Members and has completed minority investments in eight (8) different seed stage companies that fall within the Fund’s investment philosophy.
+The “Investment Philosophy” section of this site describest that philosophy in detail.

 Sorin Capital Funds is a family of Funds that also includes Sorin Real Estate Capital, LLC.
 Sorin Real Estate Capital was designed to pool funds from accredited investors to leverage Jim Koehr’s significant experience investing in multi-family residential real estate.
 After evaluating numerous deals during 2013 and 2014, Jim recognized that the very low interest rate environment has forced investors seeking higher returns into real estate, and this has driven cap rates to 6% and below.
 Even “value-added” opportunities often have cap rates today in the single-digits.
 Given this reality, then Sorin Real Estate Capital will reenter the market at a time when potential returns are more favorable to investors.